Orla Tinsley: Author

-In September 2011, their best-selling memoir Salty Baby : A memoir was published by Hachette.
+In September 2011, their memoir Salty Baby : A memoir was published by Hachette.
 The Sunday Times described the book as "gonzo journalism".
 It was shortlisted for Best Newcomer at the Bórd Gáis Irish Book Awards.

-Siobhán Parkinson, the first Laureate na nÓg in Ireland, was inspired to write her book Miraculous Miranda after hearing Tinsley on the radio.
+Activism

-The Adult Cystic Fibrosis Unit Campaign
+The Adult Cystic Fibrosis Unit campaign

-The idea of an Adult Cystic Fibrosis practice was conceived at St. Vincent's Hospital in the late 1970s by Professor MX Fitzgerald.
-CF was one of the first conditions to be treated by a multidisciplinary team comprising doctors, dietitians, physiotherapists, psychologists and nurse specialists but there was no adult treatment centre that had dedicated isolation rooms for people with CF. Huge improvements in life expectancy were achieved in this period but when advances in microbial genetics revealed how highly-resistant and life-threatening bacteria could spread through the CF patient population, it became clear that a dedicated space was vital to treat CF patients in isolation from one another.
-Tinsley first wrote about the need for a dedicated CF centre in The Irish Times when they were 18 and the words they wrote and subsequent interviews and writing over the next decade drove awareness to a new level.

 In July 2012, after campaign work over numerous years, a dedicated Cystic Fibrosis Unit opened.
 The ward block has an outpatient and inpatient facility for people with cystic fibrosis.
 It also has a floor of isolation rooms for people with cancer and another floor for those with infectious diseases who need isolation.

 Similar units have opened in Cork University Hospital and University Hospital Limerick.

-Transgender rights
+LGBT rights

-Tinsley identifies as queer, non-binary.
+Tinsley identifies as queer and non-binary.
 In 2012 and 2013, Tinsley focused on the rights of transgender people to attain gender recognition in Ireland.
 They were named Broadcaster / Journalist of the Year by the Gay and Lesbian Association in 2013.

 New cystic fibrosis drug

-In late 2012, they launched a campaign to get Kalydeco into Ireland after experts rejected making the drug available because it was too expensive.
+In late 2012, Tinsley launched a campaign to get Kalydeco into Ireland after experts rejected making the drug available because it was too expensive.
 The drug is the first to treat the cause of cystic fibrosis and not just the symptoms.

 In February 2013 the Minister for Health announced that the drug would be made available.

 Since late 2013, Tinsley is one of the first people in the world to be treated by the second new cystic fibrosis drug lumacaftor/ivacaftor which treats the most common mutation of CF. The drug has proven to improve lung function and health for people with CF.

-Columbia University

-In 2014, Tinsley announced on the Irish talk-show Saturday Night with Miriam that they had been awarded a scholarship to Columbia University.

-They now live in New York City.